 \section{Track objects}

-Track objects allow expressing executions of presheaf automata in terms of morphisms of presheaf automata and defining their languages.
-Let again $\cC$ be a fixed d-category.
-The following definition is a straightforward instance of (\ref{e:Gen}).
+Track objects allow expressing executions of presheaf automata in terms of morphisms of presheaf automata.
+They also allow defining their languages.
+Let again $\cC$ be a d-category.
+The following definition is an instance of \eqref{e:Gen}.

 \begin{df} The \emph{track object} spanned by a path $\omega:\cI\to\cC$ is the simple $\cC$-automaton